-Our province-wide project, in partnership with museum networks across Ontario, will strengthen Ontario’s museum sector through three pillars of work:
+Our province-wide project, in partnership with museum networks across Ontario, worked to strengthen Ontario’s museum sector through three pillars of work:

 - enhancing governance to further develop organizational leadership to support succession,